feklee/MultiTrans/README.md

 Introduction
 ============

-*MultiTrans* is a multi channel transceiver.
+*MultiTrans* is a multi channel transceiver, for AVR based Arduinos.

 Features
 --------